Surfing-Chef/sc-dark-weather/README.md

 > > Use `register_setting()` function to set widget options
 > > Create install script that sets all default options for plugin usage
 > > 1.3.1
-> > > Create new widget area in sidebar to test and experiment with example
+> > > Use an existing widget area in sidebar to test and experiment with example
 > > >

 > Version: 1.4.0
 > > Starts to tailor the plugin to Dark Sky, based on (sister repository)[https://github.com/Surfing-Chef/sc-weather]
-> > Adds new weather widget area to admin
-> > Adds new widget area in callout in header
+> > Creates shortcode capability

 > Version: 1.5.0
 > > Starts to tailor the plugin to Dark Sky, based on (sister repository)[https://github.com/Surfing-Chef/sc-weather]